holdenweb/pyinterex/README.txt

-This directory supports the first Pluralsight "Intrduction to Python" class with Python scripts that, when pasted into an interactive session, will produce outputs suitable for running in playerpiano (the .pp files).
+This directory supports the first Pluralsight "Introduction to Python" class with Python scripts that, when pasted into an interactive session, will produce outputs suitable for running in playerpiano (the .pp files).

 These latter are used to present the interactive sessions.
 Since a facility with the keyboard is now no longer required, you should really have a copy of the .pp file in printed form to ensure that only appropriate amounts of "typing" are done.
-It sounds silly if the keyboard clatters after the end of a line.
+It sounds odd if the keyboard clatters after the end of a line.

 Also, ideally there will be a way to hide the fact that playerpiano is in use,